 You got in the car for a few minutes to ask about an assignment and we wound up talking for hours.

-I can’t remember the conversation, but I can imagine our proximity.
+I can’t remember the conversation, but I can remember our proximity.

 Facing each other, you made me laugh, and you lost some of your shyness.